nat3058/Fib_numb_cool/README.md

 # Fib_numb_cool
- A program to find the lowest number of unique fibonacci numebers that sum to any given natural number.
+ A commmand-line program to find the lowest number of unique fibonacci numebers that sum to any given natural number.
+# Features
+ - Large numbers are encouraged
+ - Runs very fast
+ - Small and light-weight
+ -